-Once you register for the course, you will have 30 days (approximately 1 month) from the date of enrollment to complete the course.
-The exact date that your access expires will be indicated within the Course Summary box on this webpage.
+Once you register for the course, you will have 30 days (approximately one month) from the enrollment date to complete the course.
+The date your access expires will be indicated in the Course Summary box on this webpage.

 - Describe the pathogenesis of coronavirus-19 (COVID-19).

 - Summarize new understandings of lung damage from COVID-19.

 - Discuss new advances in anticoagulation in the setting of COVID-19.